adrianlafond/jquery-csstransform/README.md

 A jQuery plugin for manipulating and animating CSS transforms.

+On hold while I get some other crap done.

 Notes:

 * When scale3d or scaleZ is set, a nonsensenical number is output for scaleX inside matrix3d, although visual display is fine.
 Or something's going on that I'm too dim to understand.